Get involved

 Evaluations and Operations Officer

-Clemens joined IUCN in 2020 as Evaluations and Operations Officer for the then-called World Heritage Programme.
+Clemens Küpper joined IUCN in 2020 as Evaluations and Operations Officer for the World Heritage Programme.
 He is responsible for coordinating the technical evaluation of new candidate sites nominated to the World Heritage List, as part of IUCN’s role as advisory body on natural World Heritage.
 He coordinates IUCN’s “upstream” support, provided directly to States Parties before the preparation or submission of a nomination.
-He also provides operational and financial management support to the Programme.
 Before IUCN, Clemens worked at UNESCO’s World Heritage Centre in Paris, where he monitored the state of conservation of natural and mixed World Heritage sites in Europe and North America in close cooperation with IUCN.
 He studied geography in Bonn, London and Edinburgh and speaks German, English and French.

 Eugene Jo, World Heritage Leadership Programme